Crocs releases ‘Barbie’-themed shoes ahead of movie release

 The shoes will be available on the Crocs website, Foot Locker, Journeys and Champs Sports, among other retailers, and cost between $59.99 and $84.99.

-The shoe company is no stranger to collaborations since it has partnered with restaurants, celebrities and brands over the last few years.
+The shoe company is no stranger to collaborations as it has partnered with restaurants, celebrities and brands over the last few years.

-Ahead of its world premiere, the “Barbie” movie has partnered with companies, such as Airbnb, Uno and Xbox, on numerous collaborations to get everyone excited about the new film.

-For the select group of people that had the chance to see the film, they had nothing but positive things to say.

 “Barbie” hits theaters on July 21.